-Western Australia supplies a fairly constant 1,800 tonnes of the Santalum Spicatum wood each year.
-This genus is quite different to Indian Sandalwood (Santalum album) (which is grown by TFS) in terms of oil composition, fragrance, growth regime, climatic environment and price.
-Subsequently the two species have very different primary markets, and are distinctive products, particularly in regards to oil.
+Western Australia supplies a fairly constant 1,800 tonnes of the Santalum Spicatum wood (Australian Sandalwood) each year.
+This species is quite different to Indian Sandalwood (Santalum album) (which is grown by TFS) in terms of oil composition, fragrance, growth regime, climatic environment and price.
+Consequentially, the two species have very different primary markets, and are distinctive products, particularly in regards to oil.
 Another substitute used in India is the Osyris species.
 The Osyris species is now facing deforestation in Africa, threatening the long-term supply of the wood.

-SOARING PRICE
+AUCTION PRICE

-The price of Indian Sandalwood has continued to increase at a compounded rate of 21% over the last 17 years.
-At the latest auction held in November 2008, 37 tonnes of mature heartwood was sold for an average price of \$138,732 per tonne.
+The price of Indian Sandalwood has continued to increase at a compounded rate of 21% over the last 16 years.
+At the auction held in December 2007 108 tonnes of wild heartwood was sold for an average price of \$107,985 per tonne\.

 Due to the decline in the supply of Indian Sandalwood in India, only small quantities of heartwood have been sold at recent auctions.
-Consistent price growth has been the result of the growing imbalance between the supply and demand for Indian Sandalwood that characterises this market.
+Consistent price growth has been the result of the growing imbalance between the supply and demand for Indian Sandalwood that characterises this market